 Just look at the typical online dating profile... everyone loves travel.
 It's universal, but everyone has a unique history and experience with travel that you can ask about.
-Where has she been recently?
-Any place she's planning on going to?
+Where have they been recently?
+Any place they're planning on going?
 Bucket list destinations?
-Leverage it by asking about any adventures encountered on her journeys.
-Then squeeze in your own - if she can stop talking long enough.
+Leverage it by asking about any adventures encountered on their journeys.
+Then squeeze in your own - if they can stop talking long enough.

 9. Go Fishing for Favorites

 Are you sensing that your awkward-moment partner recoils at personal questions?
-Pry into her inner world through a less direct route: fish for what topics she's hooked on.
+Pry into their inner world through a less direct route: fish for what topics they're hooked on.
 "See any good movies lately?"
 "Ever hear of the band that's playing the song in the background?
 Do you like it?
 What kind of music are you into?"
 Go through the line-up: TV shows, foods, drinks, and sports.
-Soon you'll uncover her secret passion.
+Soon you'll uncover their secret passion.

 10. Provoke Peacock Plumage

-Don't know what the person you're trying to get to know does for a living or how she occupies her time?
+Don't know what the person you're trying to get to know does for a living or how they occupy their time?
 Ask.
 Then ask what it's like.
-What's her favorite aspect of her expertise?
-What does she do to accomplish her work?
-Now, knead this into the mix if you can: ask her for advice or opinions on a matter you've been wondering about that's related to her knowledge.
-It ups the happy for both of you when her colorful feathers spread.
+What's their favorite aspect of their expertise?
+What do they do to accomplish their work?
+Now, knead this into the mix if you can: ask them for advice or opinions on a matter you've been wondering about that's related to their knowledge.
+It ups the happy for both of you when their colorful feathers spread.
 And you just might learn something.